-(3) Measures Affecting the Import of Retread Tires by Brazil (DS332)
+(3) Brazil - Measures Affecting the Import of Retread Tires (DS332)

-Brazil introduced measures to prevent the import of retreaded tires, as well as a system of fines in regard to these prohibitions.
-It exempted the MERCOSUR countries from applicability of the measures.
-In light of this, the EU claimed violation of GATT Article I: 1, Article III: 4, Article XI: 1), and Article XIII: 1.
-In response, Brazil claimed that the measures were justified under GATT Articles XX(b) and

-(d) and Article XXIV.
+Brazil introduced import bans on retreaded tires, and imposed fine on the importation.
+MERCOSUR countries were exempted from the import band and from the abovementioned fines.
+In light of this, the EU claimed that the measure is inconsistent with GATT Article I: 1, Article III: 4, Article XI: 1), and Article XIII: 1.
+In response, Brazil claimed that the measures were justified under GATT Articles XX(b) and (d), and Article XXIV.